-Copter 3.4 supports precision landing using the IR-LOCK sensor and a sonar or lidar.
-Using this system, it is possible to land within 30cm of an IR beacon that is moving at less than 1m/s.
+Copter supports Precision Landing using the IR-LOCK sensor and a sonar or lidar.
+Using this system, when the vehicle enters LAND mode (and has GPS lock) it is possible to reliably land within 30cm of an IR beacon that is moving at less than 1m/s.

 Where to get it¶